helloitsjoe/react-hooks-compose/README.md

 React Hooks bring with them many benefits.
 They encapsulate state logic and make it more reusable.
-But what if you have pure presentational components that you want to use with different functionality?
+But what if you have pure presentational components that you want to use with different state management?
 What if you want to test your presentaional component in isolation?

 React Hooks invert the Container/Presenter pattern, putting the container